Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces: Introduction

 In this paper, our basic variety will be $\mathbb{F}_\delta,$ the $\delta$th Hirzebruch surface (for $\delta\geq 0$).
-For valuations of these surfaces (that is, those of the fraction field $K(\mathbb{F}_\delta)$ centered at the local ring $\mathcal{O}_{\mathbb{F}_\delta,p}$ of a closed point $p\in \mathbb{F}_\delta$), one can also introduce a concept of non-positivity at infinity, which depends on the value of $\delta$, the position of the point $p$ and certain linear systems (see Definitions \ref{Def_spe_nspe_val} and \ref{Def_NPI_spe_nspe_val}).
-These valuations define rational surfaces for which the cone of curves can be determined \cite{GalMonMor}.
-Notice that although valuations of $\mathbb{F}_\delta$ do no differ from those of $\mathbb{P}^2$, the classes of non-positive at infinity valuations of $\mathbb{P}^2$ and $\mathbb{F}_\delta$ are different \cite[Remark 3.10]{GalMonMor}.
+For divisorial valuations of these surfaces (that is, those divisorial valuations of the function field $K(\mathbb{F}_\delta)$ centered at the local ring $\mathcal{O}_{\mathbb{F}_\delta,p}$ of a closed point $p\in \mathbb{F}_\delta$), one can also introduce a concept of non-positivity at infinity, which depends on the value of $\delta$, the position of the point $p$ and certain linear systems (see Definitions \ref{Def_spe_nspe_val} and \ref{Def_NPI_spe_nspe_val}).
+As in the case of $\mathbb{P}^2$, these valuations determine those rational surfaces $Z$ defined by divisorial valuations of Hirzebruch surfaces such that the number of generators of their cones of curves are reduced to the minimum possible \cite{GalMonMor}.
+Notice that although the valuations of $\mathbb{F}_\delta$ do no differ from those of $\mathbb{P}^2$ (when they are considered as local objects), the classes of non-positive at infinity valuations of $\mathbb{P}^2$ and $\mathbb{F}_\delta$ are different \cite[Remark 3.10]{GalMonMor}.